Customized Water Filtration

 Dean Petrich’s Biography

-Dean Petrich was born September 15, 1950 in Seattle.
-He started piano lessons in kindergarten.
-Every week for the next six years Dean and his sister Dawn took swimming lessons from the beginning to the advanced classes.
-In first grade Dean was one of the best readers in the class.
-His second grade teacher was a square dance instructor, so by the age of seven Dean knew a large repertoire of square dances.
-In third grade he won a crossword-puzzle-making contest, and began cutting out articles from the newspapers on pollution and transportation issues.
+At five, Dean started kindergarten and began taking piano lessons from a lady down the street.
+Every week for the next six years Dean and Dawn took swimming lessons from the beginning to the advanced classes.
+In first grade Dean was one of the best readers in his class.
+His second-grade teacher was a square dance instructor, so by the age of seven Dean knew a large repertoire of square dances.
+In third grade he won a crossword-puzzle-making contest and began cutting out articles from the newspapers on pollution and transportation issues.
 Dean’s father built him a large treehouse around seven trees, where Dean stored his collection of Mad magazines.
-By fourth grade Dean was in cub scouts, began playing the violin, taught himself how to type by diligently practicing each page of “Typing Made Simple,” and wrote, directed and starred in his first play.
-He typed out his scripts on carbon paper so each player had a copy, built his own props, and created special effects.
+By fourth grade Dean was in Cub Scouts, began playing the violin, started learning magic, taught himself how to type by diligently practicing each page of “Typing Made Simple,” and wrote, directed, and starred in his first play.
+He typed out his scripts on carbon paper so that each player had a copy, built his own props, and created special effects.

-Starting from a library book entitled “Magic Made Easy,” by Larry Kettlecamp, Dean performed his first of many magic shows; for Christmas that year Dean opened his first magic kit.
-There was a tiny shop off an alley at the Pike’s Place Market where Sid Brockman owned a magic shop in a long narrow room; here Dean purchased the original set of Tarbell’s Course in Magic, as well as an antique change bag and many other classic props that led to a career of performing.
+From a library book entitled “Magic Made Easy,” by Larry Kettlecamp, in fifth grade Dean performed his first of many magic shows; for Christmas that year Dean received his first magic kit.
+In an alley at the Seattle Pike’s Place Market Sid Brockman owned a magic shop in a long narrow room; here Dean purchased the original set of Tarbell’s Course in Magic, an antique change bag and many other classic props that led to a career of performing.
 For years his dream was to become a famous magician.

 In the ’40’s and ’50’s there was an amusement park by Bitter Lake in north Seattle called “Playland;” Dean’s favorite place to go was the Fun House, complete with funny mirrors, moving floors, rotating barrels, and slides.
-By fifth grade he was first violin in the orchestra.
 Starting in fourth grade he began taking private violin lessons from Theodore E. Dragoo, who taught him how to play the violin on his head, behind his back, under his leg and in his mouth, and to learn Irish fiddle tunes as finger exercises.
+By fifth grade Dean was first violin in the orchestra.
 Dean sang soprano in the choir, wrote and produced another play, had developed a keen interest in studying the weather and had developed the knack of correctly predicting it.
 With the aid of his mother and a friend who had built a stage in his basement, they organized and formed the Junior Magicians’ Club of Seattle, for 8-18-year-olds.
 From the start, Dean began performing magic professionally, and from the age of nine to eighteen Dean held every office in the club.
 Later he joined the International Brotherhood of Magicians.

-By sixth grade, Dean was a loyal member of the traffic safety patrol, was a dishwasher in the lunch room, and ran for student body president.
-From the age of eight to sixteen he spent his summers at Hendersons’ Camps, where he lived in a tipi and learned archery, riflery, horseback riding, swimming, woodworking, campcrafts, folk-dancing, sailing, canoeing, kayaking, theatrics, story-telling, baking, Indian lore, pottery, and the skills of comradeship.
+By sixth grade, Dean was a loyal member of the traffic safety patrol, was a dishwasher in the school lunchroom, and ran for student body president.
+From the age of eight to sixteen he spent his summers at Hendersons’ Camps, where he lived in a tipi and learned archery, riflery, horseback riding, swimming, woodworking, campcrafts, folk-dancing, sailing, canoeing, kayaking, theatrics, storytelling, baking, Indian lore, pottery, and the skills of comradeship.
 During the summer between sixth and seventh grade Dean worked at a musical summer camp created by his violin teacher Ted Dragoo.
-His job was to tune 80 violins during each recess, to assist the school director with set-up; a few times he was even allowed to conduct the orchestra.
-At the end of the camp he performed in front of everyone by playing comedy violin.
+His job was to assist the school director with set-up, to tune 80 violins during each recess, and a few times he was even allowed to conduct the orchestra.
+At the end of the camp, Dean performed comedy violin to the delight of all the campers, parents and staff.